Antonios-Sotiriou/gastgeber/README.md

 # Hotel Reservations Software.
 ### The compiler used to run this software is "gcc (Debian 10.3.0-9) 10.3.0"
+Only standard C Libraries have been used to develop this software.<br><br>
 After you download the software you have to compile the main file to be able to run it.<br>
 To do so run the following command:
 ```